The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 Impact → Digestion → Transformation → Expression.

 A person, a forest, a nation.
 Each encounters a force that disrupts its current stability.
-Each process input in its own language: in tears, biochemistry, or heated debate.
-Each reaches a tipping point where the old configuration falls away and a new one crystallizes.
+Each processes input in its own way: in tears, biochemistry, or heated debate.
+Each reaches a tipping point where the old configuration falls away and a new one forms.

 Each contributes to a new world.